zoobox-cyber/zoobox/README.md

 #      the screen.
 #      Toggle the dark mode
 #      Once this is is done we can proceed.
-#      This will prevent issues downstream
+#      This will prevent issues downstream.
 #
 #   Getting the files for the installation of zoobox
 #     sudo apt update